Burnaby Steelers: History

-Recognizing that within current times, the Steelers had outgrown Trout Lake, Louis Szendrei moved the team to Britannia Community Centre.
-The larger ice and much improved fan accommodation improved the spirits of the fans and players.
-Over time, players would be more eager to come and try out for the Steelers, who it is understood have always had management with a player concern attitude and the best of coaching.
+Louis Szendrei moved the team to Britannia Community Centre.
+The larger ice and increased fan accommodation improved the spirits of the fans and players.
+Over time, players would be more eager to come and try out for the Steelers.

 Starting the 2007–2008 season the Steelers changed hands from Louis and Yvonne Szendrei to Mike and Sandy Moscone and Aldo Bruno.
 Louis and Yvonne have stayed on as Governor and Alternating Governor, respectively.
-After many glorious years of exciting hockey in Vancouver East at the Trout Lake and Britannia Arenas, not only did the 2007–2008 season bring new owners but it also brought a permanent change of venue to the Burnaby Winter Club.
+After many years of hockey in Vancouver East at the Trout Lake and Britannia Arenas, the 2007–2008 season brought new owners, and also brought a permanent change of venue to the Burnaby Winter Club.

-The 2007–2008 season would see the Steelers struggle at the beginning but become victorious at the end with the winning of the League Championship (PIJHL) over the ever persistent Abbotsford Pilots.
+The 2007–2008 season has the Steelers participate, but become victorious at the end with the winning of the League Championship (PIJHL) over the ever-persistent Abbotsford Pilots.
 The Steelers arrived in Kimberley and walked away with the Provincial Championship (Cyclone Taylor Cup).
-The next stop in an already incredible year would be Selkirk, Manitoba for the Western Canadian Finals or Keystone Cup.
+The next stop would be Selkirk, Manitoba for the Western Canadian Finals or Keystone Cup.
 The Steelers came home with the Bronze.

 In 2025 the team rebranded from Grandview Steelers to Burnaby Steelers.

 In 2025, the league announced plans to promote the Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Grandview Steelers, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames to a new Tier 1 division beginning in the 2025–26 season.
 Under the plan, the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights and White Rock Whalers would remain as Tier 2, as well as a planned expansion team to be based in Cloverdale.
 However, when the plan was put to the franchise owners for a vote, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
 The vote was divided between the franchises that had been selected for promotion, who voted in favour of the motion, and those not selected for promotion, who voted against it.

+On April 20, 2026, the Steelers were named as one of 22 teams joining the BCHC, leaving the PJHL with the other seven members of the Tom Shaw Conference.